isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

 After you negotiate a programmatic guaranteed (PG) deal with a supported publisher, you can set up the deal within DSP either by using the deal ID inbox or by manually entering the deal details.

+>[!NOTE]
+>
+> For PG deals, the publisher handles all budget pacing, budget capping, and targeting.
+All SSPs that allow PG through DSP confirm that the publisher can set up budget capping.

 ## Set up a Programmatic Guaranteed Deal Using the Deal ID Inbox

 This is the preferred method for FreeWheel, Google Authorized Buyers, and Rubicon.